nady/BookDealerApp/README.md

     }
 # Features of the App
-Frontend : To make the app modular and keep Angular modules in sync with Symfony bundles.
+*Frontend* : To make the app modular and keep Angular modules in sync with Symfony bundles.
-Deeper implementation with your symfony project, We can compile AngularJS using Assetic's filters, and gain performance in page loading.
+ - The Angular JS frontend is implementated as Bundle with the symfony project, We can compile AngularJS using Assetic's filters, and gain performance in page loading.
-Filters for Assetic added here with FrontendBundle in which AngularJs rendered as a bundle RESTEnabled Services
+- Filters for Assetic added here with FrontendBundle in which AngularJs rendered as a bundle
+- RESTEnabled Services
-Serializer Bundle
+- Serializer Bundle
-Nemio Bundle for CORS enabled message communication.
+- Nemio Bundle for CORS enabled message communication.

 To run the project and test APIs:

-run composer install
+- run composer install
-edit parameters.yml to set your mysql user, password and database name run php app/console doctrine:database:create run php app/console doctrine:schema:create
+- edit parameters.yml to set your mysql user, password and database name
+- run php app/console doctrine:database:create
+- run php app/console doctrine:schema:create
-Or run php app/console doctrine:schema:update --force
+- Or run php app/console doctrine:schema:update --force
-run php app/console doctrine:fixtures:load (dummy data)
+- run php app/console doctrine:fixtures:load (dummy data)
-open your browser and go to http://localhost/{your_project_folder}/app_dev.php/api/tasks to get via api rest all the tasks from Backend/database or go to http://localhost/{your_project_folder}/app_dev.php/api/task/{id} (replace {id} with 1, 2 or 3, example: http://localhost/{your_project_folder}/app_dev.php/api/task/1) to get a custom task.
+- open your browser and go to http://localhost/{your_project_folder}/app_dev.php/api/books to get via api rest all the books from  Backend/database or go to http://localhost/{your_project_folder}/app_dev.php/api/book/{id} (replace {id} with 1, 2 or 3, example: http://localhost/{your_project_folder}/app_dev.php/api/book/1) to get a custom book.

 The links below defines the routes that need to test or consume our Api Rest.